Engee documentation

 Yes

-# Model Zener diode — Zener diode modelling capability
+# Model Zener diode — the possibility of simulating a Zener diode

 Details

-Uncheck this box to simulate a standard diode that conducts in one direction only.
-The block assumes that the reverse breakdown voltage is infinite, effectively eliminating reverse breakdown from the model.
-The block icon shows the electronic symbol of a standard diode.
+Uncheck this box to simulate a standard diode that conducts in only one direction.
+The block assumes that the reverse breakdown voltage is infinite, which effectively eliminates reverse breakdown from the model.
+The pictogram of the unit shows the electronic symbol of a standard diode.

 Default value